 Vanderbilt is expanding the use of green cleaning products and practices throughout VU Facilities as part of its focus on WELL building principles.
 VU is implementing a Green Cleaning Policy requiring:

-- The use of pre-approved cleaning products and equipment
+- The use of pre-approved green cleaning products and equipment

-- Routinely providing education on best practices, new technologies, and procedures for cleaning
+- Routinely providing education on best practices, new technologies, and procedures for green cleaning

 - Policy revisions every five years